spiral/docs/docs/en/framework/bootloaders.md

 ```

 > **Note**
-> Note, you are only able to use bootloaders to configure your components during the bootstrap phase (a.k.a. via another
+> that you are only able to use bootloaders to configure your components during the bootstrap phase (a.k.a. via another
 > bootloader).
 The framework would not allow you to change any configuration value after component initialization.

 ## Cascade bootloading